General Post Office: Telephony

-In 1831 the office of Postmaster General of Ireland was amalgamated with the equivalent office for Great Britain.
-The GPO thereafter operated throughout Great Britain and Ireland for the next 90 years.
-Following the Anglo-Irish Treaty of 1921 responsibility for posts and telegraphs transferred to the new Provisional Government and then, upon the formal independence of the Irish Free State in December 1922, to the Free State Government.
-A Postmaster General was initially appointed by the Free State Government, being replaced by the office of Minister for Posts and Telegraphs in 1924.
-An early visible manifestation was the repainting of all post boxes green instead of red.
-In 1984 the Department of Posts and Telegraphs was replaced by the separate Irish state-owned companies An Post and Telecom Éireann.

-1930s reviews
+1930s reviews and innovations

 The Bridgeman Committee, chaired by Lord Bridgeman, was set up in 1932 to investigate criticisms of the General Post Office and reported the same year.
-It highlighted defects in the structure of the organisation.
+It highlighted defects in the structure of the organisation and recommended the creation of a new Board (chaired by the Postmaster-General) to replace the Secretariat, and a new official: the Director-General, who would serve as vice-chair 'with the duty of ensuring that board decisions were made effective and that continuity and unity of policy were maintained'.
 The Gardiner Committee, chaired by Sir Thomas Gardiner, was set up to investigate improvements in efficiency and reported in 1936.
 The report recommended the setting up of eight provincial regions outside London, and the introduction of the London Postal Region and London Telecommunications Region for the capital and surrounding area.
-The changes were implemented between 1936 and 1940.
+Various executive responsibilities were to be devolved from the centre to the new regions, and the district Surveyors (the provincial eyes and ears of St Martin's Le Grand) were to be abolished.
+The changes were implemented between 1936-40.

+The Motor Transport branch was established in 1932; previously provision of motor vehicles had been contracted out, but henceforward the GPO would maintain its own fleet, the mainstays of which were, initially, Morris Minor vans (built to the Post Office's own specification) and BSA motorcycles (which were used by the older telegraph boys).
+A pair of Transorma machines were installed in Brighton HPO in 1935, but beyond this trial installation; no practical progress would be made on mechanised mail sorting until the 1960s.